fbacchella/ZMQAppender/README.md

 ZMQAppender
 ===========

-A ØMQ (ZeroMQ) Appender for log4j, that serialize Log4JEvent using the java serialization format.
+A ØMQ (ZeroMQ, http://zeromq.org) Appender for log4j, that serialize Log4JEvent using the java serialization format.

 Many options can be changed :